 Additional support for students is available in a number of ways.
 We have a school counselor as part of our staff, who is here one to two days a week.
-She consults with staff, runs groups of various kinds, and works in classrooms.
+They consult with staff, run groups of various kinds, and work in classrooms.
 In addition to services provided for all students, the school counselor coordinates 504 plans.
 A 504 is written for a student who needs special accommodations to access the education program.